 South Arkansas Arboretum is a 12-acre site featuring native and rare West Gulf Coastal Plain flora and fauna.
 The arboretum is dedicated to preserving the region’s natural beauty for educational purposes, and the site serves that purpose for students of all age groups as well as the public.
 The arboretum includes an active use area that is popular with walkers and joggers, a transitional zone where the natural area with ponds and a creek begin, and a butterfly garden that is in bloom from May through August.
 The arboretum has paved walking trails with signage, as well as restrooms and parking.
 A pavilion and gazebo are available for rent, and the arboretum can be scheduled for private events.

 The Hampson Museum features exhibits that interpret the farming lifestyle of the upper Nodena site, a 15-acre village that existed between 1400 and 1650 AD.
 The museum’s collection is the result of the excavation and preservation of the Nodena site by James K. Hampson and his family.
 The collection of archeological artifacts is nationally renowned and gives a glimpse into this Late Mississippian civilization, including its religion, trading network, and art and crafts.
-Half-hour guided tours are available at 10:00am and 2:00pm, although drop-ins are typically accommodated.
+Half-hour guided tours are available during certain times.
 The museum also hosts special programming and operates a gift shop.

 Compton Gardens is a 6.5-acre woodland garden that includes native flora and fauna.
 The gardens are located at the home of Dr. Neil Campton, who was devoted to protecting the region’s biodiversity.
 The gardens’ ½-mile system of trails are meant to operate as a free green space and function as an access point to the Crystal Bridges Trail.
 Each plant in the gardens is carefully marked for educational purposes and the collection includes two Arkansas Champion trees.
 The gardens also operate as a private and non-profit event venue and hosts several events throughout the year.
 Open daily from dawn to dusk.